This text is translated into Russian by google automatic human level neural machine.

 How to build on permafrost

-It is clear that the city is actively being built, it is overgrown with new infrastructure - both communal and industrial.
-Over the last years 10, the housing stock has increased here by 35,9%, in Yakutsk more than 70% of the manufacturing industry and over 50% of the retail trade of the republic are concentrated.
-Ambitious plans: the development strategy up to 2032 of the year provides for the formation of the Yakut urban agglomeration - unique in these conditions.
-In addition to residential areas, dozens of new enterprises and tourist facilities will grow in Yakutsk and satellite settlements, development of the Sardana lead-zinc deposit will begin, a gas chemical complex and a railway station will be launched in the village of Nizhny Bestyakh, a bridge over the Lena, a tourist and recreation zone "Northern World".
+It is clear that the city is actively being built, overgrowing with new infrastructure - both communal and industrial.
+Over the past 10 years, the housing stock has increased by 35,9%, more than 70% of the manufacturing industry and over 50% of the republic's retail trade are concentrated in Yakutsk.
+The plans are ambitious: the development strategy until 2032 provides for the formation of the Yakut urban agglomeration, which is unique in the local conditions.
+In addition to residential quarters, dozens of new enterprises and tourist facilities will grow in Yakutsk itself and in satellite settlements, the development of the Sardana lead-zinc deposit will begin, a gas chemical complex and a railway station in the village of Nizhny Bestyakh will be launched, a bridge over the Lena River, a tourist and recreational zone "Northern World".

 But plans will remain on paper if the potential for growth and development is not supported by key parameters - electricity and heat.
 Without a reliable source of energy to realize our plans is impossible.
 After all, even by conservative calculations up to 2020, the electric load of the Central Energy District of the Republic will increase by 70%, the load of heating networks - by 30%.